vippsas/vipps-developers/newsletters/2021-04-newsletter.md

 [Campaigns](https://github.com/vippsas/vipps-recurring-api/blob/master/vipps-recurring-api.md#campaigns)
 if the subscription is cheaper in the beginning.
 If you use `initialcharge`, users will be confused by how it appears in Vipps, as it looks like the full price period starts immediately.
+Initial charge should be used for situations where the customer pays for a phone and a phone subscription, and the first payment includes the phone.

 See more details and screenshots here:
 [When to use campaigns or initial charge](https://github.com/vippsas/vipps-recurring-api/blob/master/vipps-recurring-api.md#when-to-use-campaigns-or-initial-charge).